SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    It's in the guide/reference if you need it.

-You can also use ``for`` to iterate over items in a dictionary by providing a variable name to use for each key-value pair.
+You can also use ``for`` to iterate over items in a dictionary by providing a pair of names to use for each key-value pair.

-..
-EDIT: key/value or key-value?

 ..
 TODO: Shorten listing